robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/Clickhouse/engines/mergetree-table-engine-family/replacingmergetree/kb-replacingmergetree-does-not-collapse-duplicates.md

----
-title: "ReplacingMergeTree does not collapse duplicates"
+#ReplacingMergeTree does not collapse duplicates
 linkTitle: "ReplacingMergeTree does not collapse duplicates"
 description: >
     ReplacingMergeTree does not collapse duplicates